-Do we even want to run in the rain?
-Usually no. But if you’re stuck in the rain, will you get wetter running or walking?
-On the one hand, some number of drops will land on your head each minute.
-But as you run forward, the front of you gets wet, because there are always raindrops hanging in the air on their way down.
+If you’re stuck in the rain, will you get wetter running or walking?
 Running may be better: Assuming no wind, the front of you will catch the same number of drops whether you run or walk.
-But the slower you go, the longer your head is catching drops.
-Maybe the real answer is to just open an umbrella.
+The slower you go, the longer your head is catching drops.
+Maybe the real answer is to just open an umbrella – or grab a surfboard.

 Wee ones: Who’s wetter, you with 10 raindrops on your head, or your pet poodle with 8 raindrops on his?